 - Paleontology - the study of evolutionary patterns in history

-- Sedimentary Geology - the study of rocks, fossils, and landforms in the context of the biological and chemical make-up
+- Sedimentary Geology - the study of rocks, fossils, and the biological and chemical make-up of landforms

 Required outdoor field work prepares students for jobs with environmental and water resource management; energy and mineral industries; and government agencies.

-UWM students often participate in research abroad in places as diverse as Iceland, Turkey, South America, Ireland, and New Zealand.
-Others gain hands-on experience in the dirt of Montana, the hills of South Dakota or the swamps of Florida.
+UWM students often participate in research abroad in places as diverse as Iceland, Turkey, South America, Spain, and New Zealand.
+Others gain hands-on experience in the dirt of Montana, the hills of South Dakota or the volcanoes of Hawaii.

 Course of Study – Bachelor of Science Degree